What are the latest funding news in the digital health market? (June 2026)

 What round is it?

-This was a seed round.
+The funding was a Series A round.

 Why did they raise?